Protonk/sr-characters/New/technomancer.md

 ####Bio:

 This here's a regular citizen, friend to the community.
 He's got a small business and everything.
-But it's a front.
 He bribed the right people and runs a small decker bar in a little corner of the grid.
 He'll drop by as a technomancer, posing as a quiet semi-regular, but both the customers and staff beleive the owner to be an absentee landlord; an admin who provided security and hired a manager to run the place.
 It looks like there's some funny business going on with the funding but everybody gets paid so who cares?

 That's just for fun.